usgs/wdfn-blog/content/WDFN_tech_stack_spring_2022.md

 ### Databases and datastores

 #### Postgres
 The WDFN team has settled on [Postgres](https://www.postgresql.org/) and its associated [PostGIS](https://postgis.net/) extension for most database tasks.
-Itworks well in the AWS RDS system, and for the most part we can just leave it alone.
-There is certainly more that we could do with our database layer with dedicated database manager, but we appreciate he general simplicity of the system.
-Within postgres, we use [Liquibase](https://www.liquibase.org/) to manage our database structure, which allows for very low risk database changes- by authomating the database management, we know that we will be able to apply exactly the same changes that we tested out on lower tiers (say, changes to partitioning or indexing) on the production tiers.
+It works well in the AWS RDS system, and for the most part we can just leave it alone.
+There is certainly more that we could do with our database layer with dedicated database manager, but we appreciate the general simplicity of the system.
+Within postgres, we use [Liquibase](https://www.liquibase.org/) to manage our database structure, which allows for very low risk database changes - by automating the database management, we know that we will be able to apply exactly the same changes that we tested out on lower tiers (say, changes to partitioning or indexing) on the production tiers.

 #### NoSQL datastore
 There are a few places where we are using document databases instead of traditional RDBMS systems, in spaces where the data structure is rapidly evolving, we don't expect to need to do complex queries, and don't anticipate a need for complex analytics or reporting.
 When we are working in the NoSQL space, we use AWS DynamoDB